June 10, 2025, 3:02 pm | Read time: 3 minutes

 Q25 with Modern Features and Classic Look

 Zinwa plans to use a MediaTek G99 Octa-Core as the System on a Chip (SoC), which will feature up to 2 gigahertz (GHz) clock speed and a 4G modem–similar to newer entry-level smartphones.
-It will also include 12 GB RAM, 256 GB internal storage, and a microSD card slot.
+It will also include 12 GB RAM, 256 GB internal storage, and a slot for microSD cards.
 The front camera will have 8 megapixels, while the main camera will boast 50 megapixels.
 Additionally, the casing will feature a USB-C port.

 Despite the many updates, the classic BlackBerry design remains intact.
 Zinwa retains the LCD screen with 720×720 pixels and touchscreen, along with the physical keyboard and the familiar casing.